-The Doctor signs an offer to purchase remotely from England (or Canada or China) and then sends in the earnest money to either the REALTOR or the attorney.
-The earnest money check will not be for the customary amount, but instead for the entire purchase price.
+The buyer signs an offer to purchase remotely from China (or England or Canada) and then sends in the earnest money to either the REALTOR or the attorney.
+The earnest money check will be far larger than the customary amount — it may even be for the entire purchase price.
 Oops.
-And in fact, the Doctor will also send another check for a hundred thousand dollars or more.
+And some cases, the buyer will also send another check for a hundred thousand dollars or more.
 OOPS!
-Then, after the checks have been deposited, the Doctor will request that the excess funds be returned via wire or western union.
+Then, after the checks have been deposited, the buyer will request that the excess funds be returned via wire or western union.
 Even if the funds appear to have cleared or been credited to the REALTOR or Attorney account, the check will bounce.
 It was a fake.
 The wire goes to a foreign bank and is gone forever.

 Avoiding the Scam

 If a transaction appears too good to be true, it likely is.
 Some red flags and similarities include: